kgfelix/book-comet-coding-challenge/front-end-challenge.md

 * Don't forget to put comments in your code and use a well-defined directory structure;
 * Provide good error handling;
 * Unit tests are welcome;
+* Optional: implement a fake auth/login screen.
+You don't need to implement a real auth system, just set a flag or something saying that the user is logged and allows access to the content.